 The basic communication structures discussed in lesson 1 may be modified in appearance by the method of use of operating data.
 The operating data of a radio net consists of basic items, such as frequencies, call signs, and schedules.
 This operating data enables the network to function in an efficient and orderly manner and eliminates interferon which would be present if there were none.
 Of all the operating data, frequency usage is the element which modifies the net structure to the greatest degree.
 Call signs and schedules do not modify the net as much as frequency usage.
-You should remember that operating data does not change the basic net structure, it only modifies the net as much as frequency usage.
+You should remember that operating data does not change the basic net structure, it only modifies the net structure to the greatest degree.
+Call signs and schedules do not modify the net as much as frequency usage.
+You should remember that operating data does not change the basic net structure, it only modifies the net structure, it only modifies the the tas much as frequency usage.
+You should remember that operating data does not change the basic net structure, it only modifies the net structure, it only modifies the tas much as frequency usage.
 You should remember that operating data does not change the basic net structure, it only modified it.